curiouselectric/SensorInterfaceBoard/README.md

 Request: "aaI*ID?^^#"  The * value can be anything.

-Returns: "aaIXID:X?^^#"   // Where 9600 is the baud rate + CRC if requested
+Returns: "aaIXID:X?^^#"   // Where X is the device ID + CRC if requested

 ## Request Data from ONE channel